sandydoo/ember-google-maps/README.md

 | Minimal observer usage    | ✅                |
 | Native Ember HTML markers | ✅                |

-If you don't need the Google API specifically, check out [ember-leaflet ↗️](https://github.com/miguelcobain/ember-leaflet).
+If you don’t need the Google API specifically, check out [ember-leaflet ↗️](https://github.com/miguelcobain/ember-leaflet).

 Examples of what to expect